Stability conditions in families: Flat families of fiberwise (weak) stability conditions

 \item[(\mylabel{enum:curveassumptionweak}{3'})] For any Dedekind scheme $C \to S$ essentially of finite type over $S$, the weak stability conditions $\sigma_c$ for $c \in C$ are induced, in the sense of Lemma~\ref{lem:inducedfiberprestabilityweak}, by a weak HN structure $\sigma_C$ on $\cD_C$ over $C$ with the additional property that $\cA_C^0$ (see Definition~\ref{def:tiltingpropertyoverC}) is a noetherian torsion subcategory. \end{enumerate} \end{Def}

-\begin{Rem} \begin{enumerate}[{\rm (1)}] \item Universal openness of geometric stability in \eqref{enum:stabilityopenbasechange} is the main consistency condition relating the slicings for different fibers and it is necessary for the existence of moduli spaces of semistable objects, see Theorem~\ref{thm:modulispacesArtinstacks}.
+\begin{Rem} Let us elaborate on the conditions appearing in Definition~\ref{def:familyfiberstabilities}: \begin{enumerate}[{\rm (1)}] \item Universal openness of geometric stability in \eqref{enum:stabilityopenbasechange} is the main consistency condition relating the slicings for different fibers and it is necessary for the existence of moduli spaces of semistable objects, see Theorem~\ref{thm:modulispacesArtinstacks}.
 In Proposition~\ref{prop:yeswehaveopennessofflatness} below, we show that a flat family of fiberwise (weak) stability conditions automatically satisfies the other compatibility condition introduced above --- universal openness of lying in $\cP(I)$ for any $I \subset \R$.
 In the case of weak stability conditions, we initially interpret condition \eqref{enum:genOpSstweak} in the sense of Definition~\ref{def:slicingbasechangeweak}; this in combination with condition \eqref{enum:A0noetheriantorsionfibers} means that the assumptions of Proposition~\ref{prop:basechangeweakstabilityviaopenness} are satisfied, and thus the notions of universal openness of geometric stability and lying in $\cP(I)$ are indeed well-defined.

 \item By Lemma~\ref{lem:SemiStUnivGenOpenn} condition~\eqref{enum:genOpSstweak} automatically holds for a flat family of fiberwise stability conditions, but in the weak case we need to include generic openness of semistability as an extra assumption.